Tom's Guide Verdict

-- The huge 4,300 mAh battery allowed the Note 10 Plus to last 11 hours and 46 minutes on our web surfing battery test, which lands the phablet on our list of phones with the best battery life.
+- The huge 4,300 mAh battery allowed the Note 10 Plus to last an average of 10 hours and 47 minutes on our web surfing battery test, which is better than average.

 - The new S Pen Air gestures are fun but can be finicky.